code-guy21/Circl/README.md

 ## About The Project

-PingUp is a real-time friend status application that lets users share their availability, activities, and preferences (e.g., "Busy but Available for Text," "Free for FaceTime").
+Circl is a real-time friend status application that lets users share their availability, activities, and preferences (e.g., "Busy but Available for Text," "Free for FaceTime").
 The app supports smart automation with timers, AI-powered status suggestions, and customizable privacy controls.
 Whether you’re coordinating with friends or just want to know who’s free, PingUp makes it easy to stay connected.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>